-Some companies prioritize inquiries by method of contact.
+Some companies prioritize inquiries by the method of contact.
 Believing that all customers are equal often spells trouble.
 Instead, prioritize by the customer.
-That way you can bump your best customers up in the queue, if you need to.
+That way you can bump your best customers up in the queue if you need to.

 Also, make sure your after hours call center executives have access to all key customer information.
 You don’t want customers repeating information like phone numbers or addresses, every time they call.
 Update this information whenever a customer calls.

 Action Point: Review your call inquiries.
 Determine how they’re prioritized—by the customer or by the method of contact.
-If they’re prioritized by method of contact, prioritize them by customer.
+If they’re prioritized by the method of contact, prioritize them by customer.

-Customer relationship managing (CRM) goes beyond telephone.
+Customer relationship management (CRM) goes beyond the telephone.
 It encompasses all media.
-So make sure you apply the same techniques to all channels—e-mail, fax, IM etc.
+So make sure you apply the same techniques to all channels—e-mail, fax, IM, etc.